ibm-cloud-docs/assistant/migrating.md

     A message is displayed when the process is done.
 If you have other service instances to migrate, you can continue migrating other service instances, or click **Done**.

-The old (Cloud Foundry org-based) service instance that you migrated is listed in the Cloud Foundry Services section of the Dashboard, and is now shown as an *alias* of the new (resource group-based) version of the instance.
+The old (Cloud Foundry org-based) service instance that you migrated continues to be listed in the Cloud Foundry Services section of the Dashboard, and is now shown as an *alias* of the new (resource group-based) version of the instance.

 ![Shows current service instance is now an alias of a resource-based instance](images/alias.png)